What New Furnace Efficiency Standards Mean for You in 2023

 Equipment Lifespan

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may struggle with performance and ultimately fail earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.

-Generally, condensing furnaces are more pricey than non-condensing furnaces.
-This is due to their increased efficiency and the extra components necessary to capture any wasted heat from its exhaust gases.
-The extra energy savings can often balance out the cost of purchase, however, so long term, it may be worthwhile investing in a condensing furnace.
+Usually, condensing furnaces are more expensive than non-condensing furnaces.
+This is partially for their increased efficiency and the additional features required to capture any wasted heat from its exhaust gases.
+However, the bonus energy savings can help cover the cost of purchase.
+So long term, it may be worthwhile investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can switch its fan speed based on the heating needs of your [[location]] home.
-It operates at a slower speed until it senses a temperature decrease and then increases speed up to provide more heat.
-This type of system is a lot more efficient than standard furnaces, as it only utilizes the amount of energy necessary to heat your home, which results in a net savings each month on your utility bill.
+A variable-speed furnace can vary its fan speed to minimize the energy necessary to satisfy the heating needs of your home.
+It operates at a slower speed until it senses a drop in temperature and then speeds up to produce more heat.
+This [precise fan is significantly more efficient than traditional furnaces, as it only uses the minimum amount of energy needed to heat your home, which subsequently saves money on your utility bills.

 A variable-speed furnace doesn’t run all the time.
-Rather, it runs at different speeds depending on the temperature in your [[location]] home and the amount of energy it takes to sustain that temperature.
+Instead, it runs at different speeds based on the temperature in your Mission Viejo home as well as the amount of energy it requires to reach that temperature.

-When too much energy is needed to maintain your desired temperature level, the furnace will increase to a higher speed to handle the demand.
-When this happens, you can expect more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is required to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces